E131 series: History

 On 24 December 2024, JR East announced another subseries that will run on the Senseki Line in the Sendai area.

+On 7 May 2026, JR East designated a new subseries to be the replacement of 211 series trains on the Chuo, Shinonoi, and Shin'etsu Lines.

 E131-0/-80 series

 A total of 12 two-car sets were ordered and built.
 Test runs began in July 2020, starting with the first two delivered sets R01 and R02.
 The first ten sets (R01–R10) entered passenger service on 13 March 2021.

 The trains are painted in the Uchibo/Sotobo Line color scheme and formed as two-car sets with four doors per car.

 Lines served

 The series serves the following sections of lines: